MicrosoftDocs/appcenter-docs/docs/test-cloud/uitest/index.md

 1. Develop the feature in the Android and/or iOS application.
 2. Write the tests and run them locally to verify functionality.
-3. Create a new Test Run in Test Cloud, or use an existing Test Run.
+3. Create a new Test Run in App Center Test, or use an existing Test Run.
-4. Compile the iOS app bundle or the Android APK and then upload this along with the tests to Test Cloud.
+4. Compile the iOS app bundle or the Android APK and then upload this along with the tests to App Center Test.
-5. Fix any issues or bugs that are exposed by Test Cloud.
+5. Fix any issues or bugs that are exposed by App Center Test.
 6. Repeat the process by moving on to the next feature for the application.

 For existing applications that are no longer under active development it may not be cost-effective to retroactively add automated tests.
 Instead, a better approach is to use UITest when fixing bugs.
 For example, consider an application that has no automated testing, and a user reports a bug.
 A developer assigned to fix that bug might take some (or all) following actions: